Snktheone/learnwithkimi.github.io/about.markdown

 permalink: /about/
 ---

-### My Name is Sarang Nandgirikar and this is my best friend kimi
+### My Name is Sarang Nandgirikar
+#### I like to code and build new things.
+#### For a very long time , I worked on databases and now I want to explore
+#### all the other programming languages out there.
+#### Kimi is a Finnish Lapphund and my best friend since 2013

 ![](kimi.jpeg)

-* #### Why would I make a blog site since there are so many ?
+> Kimi provides and agrees with all my ideas on blogging and is never biased on what I have to write.
+> No amount of liver treats have been able to change Kimi's mind. :)

->This site is to record my journey through the tech world where I aim to learn a new skill everyday and try someone.
+#### This site is my journey into world of programming languages and things I learn
+#### along the way I will share with everyone.